fromsantanu/DVS-Main/README.md

-# Developmental Studies: Comprehensive Topic List
+# Developmental Studies

 ---
+## Introduction to Developmental Studies
+- What is developmental Studies
+- Scope of this study

 ## Health
 ### 1. Public Health Policy and Management
 - Strategies for developing effective public health policies.